 References:

-VIDEO: The Physics Of Sub-Quantum Spin, by Arnie Benn.
+Arnie Benn: The Physics Of Sub-Quantum Spin, followed by this Q&A.

 Paramagnetism:

 This is when a substance is attracted to a magnetic field because it contains one or more unpaired electrons.
 In the presence of an external magnetic field, the magnetic field of an unpaired electron will cause it to align with the magnetic field.
-This causes cancellation of magnetic field to occur between the electron and the direction of the field, and the substance will therefore experience an attraction into the magnetic field.
+This causes cancellation of magnetic field to occur between the electron and the direction of the field, which lowers energy.
+The substance will therefore experience an attraction into the magnetic field.
 Many molecules, such as dioxygen (O2), and most metals are paramagnetic.

-( CLICK HERE to watch a clip of Arnie Benn explaining the physical mechanism behind paramagnetism, on the Demystify Sci podcast.)
+( CLICK HERE to watch a clip explaining the physical mechanism behind paramagnetism, on the Demystify Sci podcast.)

 Periodic Table: